CryptoRodeo/oras-downstream/README.md

 For more information on configuring creating applications and components, please see [the documentation](https://konflux-ci.dev/docs/how-tos/creating/).

 # Potential Benefits of this pattern
-1. **Separation of Concerns**: The downstream repo can stay focused on it's specific development goals while the submodule handles it's own code.
+1. **Separation of Concerns**: The downstream repo can stay focused on its specific development goals while the submodule handles its own code.
 This keeps your downstream repo clean and modular.

-2. **Automatic Dependency Syncing with [Renovate](https://github.com/renovatebot/renovate)**: By automating the dependency sync process, whether it's syncing the git submodule, the Containerfile, etc. your downstream repo can always use the latest code from the upstream repo(s), ensuring that your project benefits from new features, bug fixes, and security updates.
+2. **Automatic Dependency Syncing with [Renovate](https://github.com/renovatebot/renovate)**: By automating the dependency sync process, whether its syncing the git submodule, the Containerfile, etc. your downstream repo can always use the latest code from the upstream repo(s), ensuring that your project benefits from new features, bug fixes, and security updates.

 3. **Version Control for upstream repos**: You can lock the submodule to a specific commit or version, giving you control over when and how updates are integrated.
 This is especially useful if an upstream update introduces breaking changes.